 - Foreign Travel Emergency

 Some of these costs, such as the Medicare Part B deductible, are minor.
-However, the Part A deductible, at $1,408 per benefit period (2020 rate), is very expensive.
+However, the Part A deductible, at $1,408 per A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
+With each new benefit period, the beneficiary is charged a new benefit...
+(2020 rate), is very expensive.
 Medicare Plan N helps pay all or part of these costs except the Part B deductible and Part B excess charges.

 Medicare Plan N Coverage